ruby-cute/ruby-cute/examples/g5k-tutorial.md

     [66] pry(main)> machine_file.close

-We will need to setup SSH options for OAR, we can do it with the OARSSHoptions class helper provided by ruby-cute:
+We will need to setup SSH options for OAR, we can do it with the {Cute::OARSSHoptions OARSSHoptions} class helper provided by ruby-cute:

     [6] pry(main)> grid5000_opt = OARSSHopts.new(:keys => "~/my_ssh_jobkey")
     => {:user=>"oar", :keys=>"~/my_ssh_jobkey", :port=>6667}

-Now, we can now use SSH communication with our nodes.
+Now, we can communicate using SSH with our nodes.
 Lets send the machinefile using SCP.
+From a `pry` console let's load the SCP module to transfer files:

+    [12] pry(main)> require 'net/scp'

-We open the editor with an empty file:
+Then, let's open the editor with an empty file:

     [6] pry(main)> edit -t

-and copy paste the following code:
+and copy-paste the following code:

     Net::SCP.start(nodes.first, "oar", grid5000_opt) do |scp|
       scp.upload! machine_file.path, "/tmp/machine_file"
     end

-If we save and exit the editor, the code will be evalued in pry context.
-So in this case the file will be sent into the first node.
-We can check this by performing an ssh connection into the node.
+If we save and quit the editor, the code will be evaluated in `pry` context.
+Therefore, in this case the file will be sent into the first node.
+We can check this by performing an SSH connection into the node.
 We open the editor as we did before and type the following code:

     Net::SSH.start(nodes.first, "oar", grid5000_opt) do |ssh|